alexWhitworth/imputeMulti/Readme.md

 ====

 ## Release notes:
-- v0.4.2 - passes R CMD check with a single NOTE (necessary)
+- v0.4.5 - CRAN submission and accepted
 - v0.4 - added example data, fixed some documentation, etc; closer to passing R CMD check
 - v0.3 - utility functions have been moved to Rcpp.
 - v0.2.2 Moving utility functions to Rcpp -- major speed improvements.
 In development until v0.3.
 Will migrate core (non-utility functions) to Rcpp for v0.4